 Christina LindenAdjunct Professor of Art

 As an independent curator, Christina Linden strives for social relevancy and aims to present underrecognized voices.
-At Carnegie Mellon University she teaches undergraduate courses in critical theory.
+At Carnegie Mellon University, she teaches graduate and undergraduate courses in critical theory.
 She holds a Master of Arts in Curatorial Studies from Bard College, and a Bachelor of Arts in Art History from New York University.

 Linden’s recent shows have addressed feminism, queer culture, performance, social practice, and the interplay of art and the environment.
 Until recently, she worked as Associate Curator of Painting and Sculpture at the Oakland Museum of California.
 She continues to work with OMCA on a large scale exhibition project focusing on LGBTQ+ history and art in California.
 Recent projects have included work with Math Bass, the Imperial Court of San Francisco, Roy De Forest, Jedediah Caesar, the San Francisco Suiseki Kai, Michelle Dizon, Judy Chicago, Marion Gray, Ben Kinmont, and Desiree Holman.
 Linden has also commissioned new work and curated exhibitions and events in commercial galleries, small non-profit art spaces, educational institutions, large museums, and public spaces in Germany, Thailand, San Francisco, and the greater New York area, with additional experience at the Hirshhorn Museum and Sculpture Garden in Washington DC.